SCEDC/ground-motion-packet/docs/guidelines-provider.md

 ```

 If both channels have a sample rate 100 sps and nothing else is known about the site installation,
 then both traces should be put into one stream.
+They should also set the values of the keys "cosmos_code"
+and "stream_depth" to "unknown" in the "stream_housing" dictionary.

 ```
 ...